 Virginia Robinson Gardens in Beverly Hills reported that “Noted author and founder of Joan Vass, USA, Michele Gerber Klein presented a wonderful lecture based on her book: Charles James Portrait of an Unreasonable Man at Virginia Robinson Gardens on September 28, 2018.
 As a special bonus for the audience, member Regina Drucker brought an original and rare Charles James blue periwinkle evening gown from 1933.”

-Michele Gerber Klein’s book party for Charles James Portrait of an Unreasonable Man was featured in Richard Johnson’s widely read column in the New York Post.
+Michele Gerber Klein’s book party for Charles James Portrait of an Unreasonable Man in Richard Johnson’s widely read column in the New York Post.

 Collector’s Corner: Michèle Gerber Klein – on AXA ART